openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/ov-tokenizers.rst

-.. {#tokenizers}

 OpenVINO Tokenizers
 ===============================

 Tokenization is a necessary step in text processing using various models, including text generation with LLMs.
 Tokenizers convert the input text into a sequence of tokens with corresponding IDs, so that the model can understand and process it during inference.
 The transformation of a sequence of numbers into a string is called detokenization.

 .. image:: ../../assets/images/tokenization.svg
    :align: center